Chief Executive – David Williams

 Julie has been Director of People at the Trust since 2008.
 She values working in a forward thinking and value driven organisation, specifically advocating the Trusts values of ‘we are people people’ and ‘we are caring’.
 Prior to joining the Trust Julie spent 14 years working within the NHS and aims to make St Monica Trust a flagship employer within the care and hospitality sector.
 Looking to the future, Julie is driven to ensure that the Trust is continually embracing new opportunities and innovative ways of learning therefore continually attracting and retaining great talent within the workforce.

-As Director of Transformation, Sara believes the most important aspect of her role is the planning and delivering of the Trust’s Transformation Strategy.
-With over 30 years’ experience in care, health and housing services including her role inspector for the Commission for Social Care Inspection (CSCI).
+Sara has over 30 years’ experience in care, health and housing services including as inspector for the Commission for Social Care Inspection (CSCI).
 Sara highlights the positive energy and interaction in every quarter of the Trust from colleagues to residents alike.
 Looking to the future of the Trust, Sara views the changing nature of how we think about each generation of older people as both an exciting and challenging prospect for the Trust.